 The size of asteroids

-About half of the total mass of the asteroid belt is calculated to be contained in just four large asteroidal bodies, which together amount to only about 3% of the mass of the Moon, and just over a third of that mass is contained in dwarf planet Ceres alone.
+About half of the total mass of the asteroid belt is calculated to be contained in just four large asteroidal bodies, which together amount to only about 3% of the mass of the Moon, and just over one third of that mass is contained in dwarf planet Ceres alone.

-Comparing all this to the size of comets, the largest known comets (meaning cometary nuclei) with trajectories that have taken them inside the orbit of Saturn, are the Comet of 1729 (100 km), Hale-Bopp (60 km) and 109P/Swift-Tuttle (26 km) — but most comets may be smaller than 16 km (10 miles), for example the mean diameter of the nucleus of Halley’s Comet is about 11 km, and that of 67P/Churyumov-Gerasimenko is about 4 km.
+Comparing all this to the size of comets, the largest known comets (meaning cometary nuclei) with trajectories that have taken them inside the orbit of Saturn, are the Comet of 1729 (100 km), Hale-Bopp (60 km) and 109P/Swift-Tuttle (26 km), but most comets may be smaller than 16 km (10 miles).
+For example, the mean diameter of the nucleus of Halley’s Comet is about 11 km, and that of 67P/Churyumov-Gerasimenko is about 4 km.

 At 0:23:54 in Armageddon, we learn that the asteroid has been knocked onto a trajectory towards Earth by a rogue comet on an orbit that took it through the asteroid belt.
-As I said previously, let’s not dwell on the likelihood or mechanics of such a collision — or what happened to the comet which carries on going and is never mentioned again.

-But the collision launches a cascade of small fragments “the size of basketballs and Volkswagens” towards Earth, with the massive asteroid following in their wake.
+Let’s not dwell on the likelihood or mechanics of such a collision (or what happened to the comet which carries on going and is never mentioned again), but the collision launches a cascade of small fragments “the size of basketballs and Volkswagens” towards Earth, with the massive asteroid following in their wake.

 It’s 97.6 billion—